Norma (Estonian company)

-Norma is an Estonian company which produces car safety system components; Norma belongs to Autoliv group.
+Norma is an Autoliv subsidiary and produces car safety system components; Norma belongs to Autoliv group.
 These safety system components are made for e.g. Audi, Bentley, Porsche, Volkswagen and Tesla cars.

 The predecessor of the company was Michelson's workshop (Michelsoni plekitöökoda), which was established in 1891.
 The name "Norma" is used since 1931.

 Nowadays Norma was established in 1994.

 In 2002, the net turnover was 1 billion Estonian krones.
 In 2002, most production (98%) was exported.